imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/ethereum-wallet-basics.md

 ## Ethereum Wallet Basics
 ![](/assets/wallet-2125548_1280.jpg)

-Money is nice and all, but what people tend to really enjoy is having *control* over that money.
-Wallets store your cryptocurrency, and whoever controls the wallet gets to control where all the cryptocurrency goes.
+Money is nice and all, but what people tend to really enjoy is having *control* over their money.
+Wallets store your cryptocurrency, and whoever controls your wallet controls where it goes.

 In this section, we will learn: